 (3 min read) - Regressives are volunteering regularly to keep Trump-style fascist politics going.
-They are angry and doing the work of fundraising, canvassing, and recruitment to win in 2022.
-They expect the 81 million voters that defeated them in 2020 to slow down and fracture by 2022.
-The platform that united 81 million non-regressive voters in 2020 is key to growing the coalition.
-When we have victories, we need to not only celebrate, but leverage wins to build enthusiasm, register voters, pledge them to vote, grassroots fundraise, and recruit volunteers.
+They are angry and in 2022 their focus on fundraising, canvassing, and recruitment into voting won them the US House; this despite the Jan 6th insurrection that the left could have used to decimate their politic.
+They expect the 81 million voters that defeated them in 2020 to slow down and fracture after elections; we repeat this mistake despite how it always allows the far right to recover and counterattack.
+The platform that united 81 million non-regressive voters in 2020 is key to growing to the coalition that defeated Trump.
+When we have platform policy victories, we need to not only celebrate, but leverage wins to build enthusiasm within the coalition to remain focused on defeating the far right.
+This requires holding this pro-Trump right wing coalition accountable for the damage it does, but also requires organizers to fundraise, recruiting volunteers, persuading the undecided to join us, having folks sign up for regular communication, pledging them to vote, and ensure supporter voter registration.

-Our training program includes opportunities to practice doing what we need to win; including field, communications, operations, and other essential work.
-We begin with some of the most challenging gaps progressive organizers face; grassroots fundraising and volunteer canvassing work.
-Fellows benefit from personal and professional development through this program.
-The intention though is that as you gain strength, combined with others doing the same, you are all more powerful when working together.
+Our fellowship training program includes opportunities to practice doing what we need to win; including fundraising, field, communications, operations, and other essential work.
+We begin with some of the most challenging gaps progressive organizers face; grassroots fundraising and volunteer field work.
+Fellows benefit from personal and professional development through this program; including marketable skills that are in demand among employers.
+The intention though is that as your organizing becomes stronger, along with others doing the same, you all help community achieve measurable progress and the forward momentum.

 To illustrate the intention and care put into our training model it’s helpful to review an example; grassroots fundraising.
 Fellows in Training begin by organizing their contacts and asking the people they know for support.
 Overcoming the fear of fundraising is personally empowering.
 While this is needed to do have any chance at challenging the massive wealth interests we face, more importantly, grassroots fundraising is a key people power throughout civil rights history.
 Exploring the connections between your network and other groups and individuals, asking for their help to grow your network strategically, is what unlocks the potential of your personal network.
 This work requires us to appreciate the value of what we are doing and why it deserves investment.
 It involves education, human connection, and building agreement to supporting you.
 When people do this together it leads to sustainable community organizing.
 The care and thought put into grassroots fundraising is also put into our training on field, communication, and other roles.